Are you looking for ways to create and sell courses online?

 Use the content pieces from step 5 inside your blog.
 The goal is to create a one-to-one connection between each blog post and your course.

-- Build an email list on your site
+- Set up a blog on your site

 - Welcome subscribes with an email autoresponder

 Prepare a series of emails called a Nurture Sequence, to send to your subscribers, to keep them engaged and involved with your brand.
 You use these before your product launches as a way to stay in touch with your subscribers and to demonstrate your value and build trust.